metricq/metricq/README.md

 By default, all MetricQ agents started from the compose file will connect to `rabbitmq-server`, which resolves to any of the three nodes.

+> Note: You need to make sure to use the new buildkit by for instance setting the ENV variable
+> COMPOSE_DOCKER_CLI_BUILD to 1.

 ### Configure like live Cluster

 - Create a user-policy with